 After talking about rabbit poo, let’s move onto something more wholesome – books.
 There are some fantastic Easter picture books out there: try Anna Walker’s I Love Easter or The Great Big Aussie Easter Egg Hunt by Colin Buchanan.

-Do some Easter crafts
+Make some Easter crafts or recipes

 Share it with family or friends